PhotonVision/photonvision/docs/source/docs/quick-start/common-setups.md

 ## SD Cards

 - 8GB or larger micro SD card
   - Many teams have found that an industrial micro sd card are much more stable in competition.
-One example is the sandisk Indusrial 16GB micro SD card.
+One example is the SanDisk industrial 16GB micro SD card.

 ## Cameras